nimbix/jardoc/docs/api.md

 https://cloud.nimbix.net/api
 ```

-In next examples, we will use `https://jarvice-development-api.jarvicedev.com/` server API endpoint.
+In next examples, we will use `https://jarvice-api.cloud.nimbix.net/` server API endpoint.

+Note that a full example of a job submission is available in [Jarvice Job Receip page](recipe.md), in Step by step batch job example.

 Unless otherwise noted, all endpoints support both GET and POST request methods.
 Also, unless otherwise noted, responses deliver both an HTTP status code and a JSON payload.